Sultan's Armed Forces

-The Sultan's Armed Forces (SAF; القوات المسلحة السلطانية) are the armed forces of Oman.
-They constitute the Royal Army of Oman, Royal Navy of Oman, Royal Air Force of Oman, Sultan's Special Force and other defense forces of the Sultanate of Oman.
+The Sultan's Armed Forces (SAF; القوات المسلحة السلطانية) are the military of Oman.
+They constitute the Royal Air Force of Oman, Royal Army of Oman, Royal Guard of Oman, Royal Navy of Oman and the Sultan's Special Force.

 History

-Oman has a military history which dates back to the 7th century.
-At the time, the forces of the Azd tribe were powerful enough to help Abu Bakr, a companion of Muhammad, in the War of al Mortadeen.
-It is said that even before that, the Azd tribe, led by Malek bin Faham, were able to defeat a Persian force which controlled Oman at that time.

-The second known Omani army force was raised during the Yarubid dynasty, who forced the Portuguese out of the country in 1650.
-Under Yarubi rule, fortified buildings covered the country from the north of Musandam to the south of Dhofar, making Oman a great power in the Persian Gulf.

-During the later al Busaidi dynasty, (mainly during the time of Said bin Sultan), Oman was a substantial empire with a very powerful military force, making Oman one of the greatest forces in the Indian Ocean, second only to the United Kingdom.
-After Said bin Sultan's death, political conflicts in Oman forced Oman to close in upon itself, and to transform from a powerful empire to a relatively poor country.

 Buraimi dispute

-Prior to 1954, when Said bin Taimur became ruler of Muscat and Oman, the defence of the region was guaranteed by treaties with the British Empire.
+Prior to 1954, when Said bin Taimur became ruler of Muscat and Oman, the defense of the region was guaranteed by treaties with the British Empire.
 The only armed forces in Muscat and Oman were tribal levies and a palace guard recruited from Baluchistan in Pakistan (due to a historical quirk by which the Sultan also owned the port of Gwadur).
 Prior to that year, there had been a dispute with Saudi Arabia over the ownership of the Buraimi Oasis, which was important for oil exploration rights.

 For many centuries, the interior of Oman had been an autonomous region, the Imamate of Oman.
 The Imam of Oman was its religious and secular leader.
 In 1954, the Imam was Ghalib bin Ali.
 He had been prepared to muster Omani tribesmen to expel the Saudis from Buraimi, but at British instigation, the matter was settled by arbitration.
 To prevent the Imam interfering with the settlement over Buraimi, a battalion-sized task force, the Muscat and Oman Field Force was raised, and occupied the town of Ibri.
 The Sultan's prestige and authority was damaged by his disdain for his own people.

 At this point, the SAF consisted of: